Skip to main content

 All API key usage is logged in the project audit trail:

-• Key creation with creator and permissions
+• Key creation with creator and timestamp

 • Every API request with key ID, endpoint, and timestamp